Philippines GDP Growth Slows to Nearly 3-Year Low

 11/27/2014 2:38:05 PM

 Philippines GDP Growth Beats Expectations

 Philippine economy grew an annual 6.4 percent in the second quarter of 2014, faster than a revised 5.6 percent expansion in the previous three month period.
 The expansion was driven by industry, services and agriculture sector while government expenditure declined.

 The Philippine economy grew an annual 5.7 percent in the first quarter of 2014, slower than a revised 6.3 percent increase in the previous three months.
 It is the slowest expansion in over two years, as the impact of last year's typhoon still weights on farm output.

 Published on 2014-05-29

-On a quarter-on-quarter seasonally adjusted basis, the Philippines GDP rose 1.9 percent in Q2, up from a revised 1.4 percent expansion in the previous three-month period.
+On a quarter-on-quarter seasonally adjusted basis, the GDP rose 0.4 percent in Q3, down from a 1.9 percent expansion in the previous three-month period.